-Get in the habit of cleaning your trimmer after every use, as a build-up of hair can damage the blades and also seriously impair the life of your beard trimmer.
+Get in the habit of cleaning your trimmer after every use, because a build-up of hair can damage the blades and also seriously impair the life of your beard trimmer.

-Some models are waterproof, allowing them to be run under the tap for a bit of an easier clean.
+Some models, such as the Panasonic ER-GB42, are fully washable, allowing them to be run under the tap for a bit of an easier clean.
 Even if you have one of these waterproof beard trimmers, it’s still useful to open it up occasionally and give it a brush out, to make sure it’s clear of any build-up.

 Another useful habit to get into is oiling the blades of your trimmer.
 This will help protect the delicate parts and keep the blades working smoothly.
 Just a couple of small drops are needed, but always make sure you clean the trimmer first.

-The Remington Barba MB320 has blades that are ceramic coated and infused with silica, which Remington claims makes them self-sharpening and permanently lubricated.
+Philips claims the blades on the Series 5000 BT5200/13 are self-sharpening and don’t need to be oiled.
 Useful additions like this can take the hassle out of maintenance tasks.